It was a hot, lazy afternoon, and we just finished eating lunch.

 1. The first mistake after EDSA People Power was letting the Marcoses live and come back to the Philippines.

 The Philippines is perhaps the only country in the world that allowed its dictator to live, let alone flee and welcome its family back with open arms.

-The family just traipsed their way into the country, run again for an election and continually enjoys happy wonderful lives.
+The family just strolled their way into the country, run again for an election, and continually enjoys happy beautiful lives.

 To note, even as I write this article, Imelda Marcos remains free despite being found guilty.

 2. The second mistake after EDSA People Power was not permanently removing from power the people who worked closely with Marcos and his cronies.

 After EDSA People Power, the people who empowered and enabled Marcos didn’t get the punishment they so rightly deserve.

 A number of them and their progeny’s still held influential positions in government today.